What you will study

 - the comparative contextual factors, principles, issues, theories and research that underpin and inform national and international education policy and practices for primary children

-- the social, historical, political, cultural and philosophical influences on curricula in different contexts for learning
+- the social, historical, political, cultural and philosophical influences on curriculums in different contexts for learning

 - the ways in which ethnicity, religion, class, gender, and sexual orientation impact on children’s learning and development, and how structures and provision can create or challenge inequalities